Sak Yant Tattoo FAQ | Thai Tattoo Questions

 The price of the Sak Yant can differ in different areas, and many Sak Yant Masters in larger cities will use a sliding scale pricing system.
 Two people getting the same design will be told a different price, depending on things like … ability to speak Thai, knowledge of what design you want, knowledge of the respect protocols, how respectfully you dress etc.

 At Sak Yant Chiang Mai we use a Standard Pricing system based on the amount of time a Sak Yant takes to create.
-This works out to around 2000 baht per hour.
-For full details of pricing you can go to our Pricing page
+This works out to around 2500-3000 baht per hour.
+For full details of pricing you can go to our How much does a Sak Yant Cost?

-Offering: consists of a small package of flowers, incense and maybe some cigarettes.
+Offering: consists of a small package of flowers, incense and maybe some cigarettes (usually 50-200 baht)

-Donation: An amount of money – Thai’s will always ask how much the Monk or Temple requires
+Donation: An amount of money in exchange for the time and skill of the Master – Thai’s will always ask how much the Monk or Temple requires

 Is a Sak Yant Tattoo Painful?
 Does the Bamboo Tattoo hurt less?